-Black History Month has been around since the early seventies as a celebration of the achievements in the African-American community.
-The first known celebration took place at Kent State University in Ohio among students and educators in 1970 during the month of February.
+Black History Month is a time of celebrating the historical contributions of African Americans.
+The celebration has existed since the early seventies as a celebration of the achievements in the African-American community, particularly within the social, political and cultural frameworks of American life.
+The first known Black History Monthcelebration took place at Kent State University in Ohio among students and educators in 1970.

 In 1976, President Gerald Ford called all citizens of the United States to recognize Black History Month and “the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
 Communities, organizations, educational institutions and more joined him in the opportunity to celebrate the achievements the black community had made.

 Former Broward County Mayor Barbara Sharief has a personal connection with Black History Month as it relates to her life and career.
 She was the first African-American female mayor Broward County had seen in 100 years.
 She currently serves as a County Commissioner.

 Well before the 1970s, there were political activists and leaders taking a stand for the rights of African-Americans around the country.
 Many of them dedicated their lives to improving the political, social, and economic conditions African-Americans were facing at the time.
 Here are five leaders who have made great strides in their efforts to achieve equality for African-Americans.

 Graduating as a valedictorian in 1927 from Shaw University in Raleigh, North Carolina, Ella Baker is known for her involvement in some of the most influential civil rights groups of the 20th century.
 She had major roles in the National Association for the Advancement of Colored People (NAACP), the Southern Christian Leadership Conference (SCLC), and Student Nonviolent Coordinating Committee (SNCC).